fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = UserShowScreeen;
 ```

 You may have noticed that curious `mixins` property.
 What is that? `react.backbone` gives us some niceties here, since we're calling `React.createBackboneClass` instead of `React.createClass`.
-Whenever the `user` prop that was passed into this component fires a `change` event, the component's `render()` method will be called (for more information, take a look at [the package on GitHub](https://github.com/clayallsopp/react.backbone)).
+Whenever the `user` prop that was passed into this component fires a `change` event, the component's `render()` method will be called.
+For more information, take a look at [the package on GitHub](https://github.com/clayallsopp/react.backbone).

 When we click that like button, we're incrementing the `likesCount` attribute on the user, and saving it to the server with our `save()` call.
 When the result of that `sync` comes back, our view will automatically re-render, and the likes count indication will update!
 Pretty sweet!